felixmclean/cuny-tracker/README.md

 # CUNY Tracker

 CUNY classes fill quickly and almost never have waitlists.
 The official tools require manually refreshing to check for open seats and offer no automated notifications.
-CUNY Tracker lets you enter any class and your email address, and emails you when a seat opens.
+CUNY Tracker lets you track a closed class and get an email when a seat opens.

 Live site: [cunytracker.com](https://cunytracker.com)